dagmarfraser/docker-fsl/README.md

 ```
 docker build -t fsl-image .
 ```
-We probably want  3.0.6.5 in future so we cna have multiple versions
+We probably want  3.0.6.5 explicitly tagged in future so we can have multiple versions

 ## How to use this container

 - cd to the working directory in which you have neuroimaging data

-- Pull the image and **mount working directory as /home/brain in the container**
+- Pull the image and also **mount working directory as /home/brain in the container**

 ```
 docker run -it --rm -v $PWD:/home/brain fsl-image